-The Committee for Continuing Professional Development (CCPD) has ensured that the RANZCP Continuing Professional Development (CPD) Program is compliant with the requirements of the AMC and MCNZ and that the information contained in this guide is correct at the time of publication.
+The Committee for Continuing Professional Development (CCPD) has ensured that the RANZCP Continuing Professional Development (CPD) Program for Trainees on a 'Break in Training' is compliant with the requirements of the AMC and MCNZ and that the information contained in this guide is correct at the time of publication.
 However, please be advised that, as regulatory requirements are periodically updated by the relevant authorities, the RANZCP recommends that CPD participants remain current with the relevant body's requirements.